Connect with others who understand.

 “I hate needles,” one myHSteam member wrote.
 Another said, “I’ve heard great things about biologics.
 If it works for me, then I’m braving the needles for sure.”

 When appropriate, self-injection is a popular alternative to clinically administered injections.
-If you’re afraid of giving yourself an injection, think about how it can cut down on doctor visits and offer more self-sufficiency with your treatment.
+If you’re afraid of giving yourself an injection, think about how it can cut down on doctor visits and offer more self-sufficiency with your treatment options.
 Once people get over the fear, many prefer the flexibility and comfort of self-injection.

 Biologic Treatments for HS